What is an auto insurance policyholder? (2024 Full Details)

 No, the main driver doesn’t need to be the policyholder, but the policyholder must oversee payments and coverage.

-What is the difference between a policyholder and a named driver?
+What is the distinction between a policyholder vs named driver?

-The policyholder owns the insurance policy, while the named driver is authorized to drive the insured vehicle but doesn’t manage the policy.
+The policyholder owns and manages the policy, including making payments and coverage decisions, while the named driver is authorized to drive the vehicle but cannot make changes to the policy.
 Adding a driver to auto insurance allows the named driver to be included under the coverage but without policy management rights.

 Can I be on my parents’ car insurance if I live in a different state?